angary/angary.github.io/content/posts/unsw-course-review.md

 A course where you learn about low level bits & bytes, the MIPs assembly language, and file systems.
 This was my least favourite 1st year course, as the content was pretty dry.

 Overall, the content from this course wasn't too immediately useful unless you intend to go more into low level content, i.e. embedded systems / operating systems, so you can hold this course off (which tends to be alright for dual degrees).

-You'll find the content in this course is a bit of a jump from COMP1511 - the content after file systems was introduced was all a bit of a blur.
+You'll find the content in this course is a bit of a jump from COMP1511 - the content after file systems was introduced was all a bit of a blur and quite high level.
+Though if you are interested in those topics, take Operating Systems.

+**Is this more difficult than COMP2521?**

-The challenges in this course are tougher than that of 1511, and if Andrew Taylor is in charge, prepare for an exam with questions that increase in difficulty exponentially.
+I'd say this course is around the same level of difficulty of COMP2521.
+You may find that this course is more "content" heavy, whilst 2521 is more "theory" heavy.
+The 1521 challenges are quite tougher than that of 1511, and if Andrew Taylor is in charge, the later questions of the exam will be exponentially harder than the earlier ones.

 **Should I take this course or COMP2521 first?**

-Most computer science students probably take both courses in T2 simultaneously, though if you had to choose, take 2521 first as it is a prereq to many comp courses.
+Most computer science students probably take both courses in T2 simultaneously, though if you had to choose, take 2521 first as it is a prerequisite to many comp courses.

 **Recommended resources**
 - TODO